vjfridge/pingpong-ladder/README.md

-# first-MERN-app
+# pingpong-ladder
-My first web application using MERN stack
+A pingpong ladder tournament app using the MERN stack.